JimmyRobbins/.emacs.d/README.md

 ## Directories

 /usr
--- Contains my configuration code that I moved out of init.el, for sanity reasons
+-- Contains my configuration code that I moved out of init.el, for clarity, and to make myself feel smart

-/SuperCollider
--- files used by SuperCollider mode